BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified Developer Associate 2024 NEW DVA-C02/README.md

 > - Savings Plans: pay a certain amount per hour for certain period and stay in any room type (e.g., King, Suite, Sea View)
 > - Spot instances: the hotel allows people to bid for the empty rooms and the highest bidder keeps the rooms.
 You can get kicked out at any time
 > - Dedicated Hosts: We book an entire building of the resort
-> - Capacity Reservations: you book a room for a period with full price even you don’t stay in it
+> - Capacity Reservations: you book a room for a period with full price even you don't stay in it

 </details>